swomf/funroll.swomf.com/content/conf/desktop.md

 # desktop

-Below are some utilities I edit to make my desktop comfortable, such as screenshot utilities and file managers.
-I include a patch for a pet peeve, some trivial USE flag setups, and some "why do I use X instead of Y".
+Below are some utilities I edit to make my desktop comfortable.

+1. I set up gui-wm/hyprland, a window manager that uses the Wayland display protocol.
+2. I set up screenshotting, patching a poor keybind out of gui-wm/swappy.
+3. I discuss Windows+R style runners: fuzzel and anyrun.
+4. I set up Aylur's GTK Shell, which handles notifications and the bar with little RAM and easy TypeScript.
+5. I set up file managers and thumbnailing: app-misc/nnn and gnome-extra/nemo.

-The only Gentoo-specific advantageous change I make is the integration of a gui-apps/swappy patch into /etc/portage/patches.
+The main Gentoo-specific advantageous change I make is the integration of a gui-apps/swappy patch into /etc/portage/patches.

-Other than this, the rest is plumbing.
+## 1. hyprland

 I use gui-wm/hyprland (uses the Wayland secure display protocol), since animations make tiling WMs more accessible